-The kBox targets many important aspects of developing basketball athletes’ strength and is already used by almost half of the teams in the National Basketball Association.
+The Flywheel training offered by the kBox and the kPulley targets many important aspects of developing basketball athletes’ strength and are already being used by almost half of the teams in the National Basketball Association.

-In basketball, the kBox is mainly used for lower limb work both bilaterally and unilaterally for strength, speed and injury prevention, hence we see a lot of deadlifts, squats, split squats and lateral squats but also upper body drills like rows and pulls.
+Because of the adjustable angle at which you can perform any exercise you wish, you can use the kPulley to replicate basketball movements.
+In basketball, the kBox and the kPulley are mainly used for lower limb work both bilaterally and unilaterally for strength, speed and injury prevention, hence we see a lot of deadlifts, squats, split squats, and lateral squats but also upper body drills like rows and pulls.

-With the kBox athletes can learn to absorb large forces at different angles throughout the entire range of motion in any given exercise, which can translate to many on court situations.
+With the kBox and the kPulley athletes can learn to absorb large forces at different angles throughout the entire range of motion in any given exercise, which can translate to many on-court situations.

-Basketball teams already applying the kBox include the Boston Celtics, Charlotte Hornets, Chicago Bulls, Denver Nuggets, Houston Rockets, Indiana Pacers, Los Angeles Lakers, Milwaukee Bucks, Oklahoma City Thunder, Orlando Magic, Portland Trail Blazers, Sacramento Kings and the Washington Wizards of the NBA (National Basketball Association).
-Notable NCAA users include the Auburn Tigers, Georgia Tech Yellow Jackets, Illinois Fighting Illini, Iowa State Cyclones, Kansas Jayhawks, Kansas State Wildcats, Maryland Terrapins, Michigan Wolverines, Missouri Tigers, Oklahoma Sooners, SMU Mustangs, Stanford Cardinal and the Wake Forest Demon Deacons.
+Basketball teams already applying the kBox and the kPulley include the Boston Celtics, Charlotte Hornets, Chicago Bulls, Cleveland Cavaliers, Denver Nuggets, Detroit Pistons, Golden State Warriors, Houston Rockets, Indiana Pacers, Los Angeles Lakers, Milwaukee Bucks, Oklahoma City Thunder, Orlando Magic, Portland Trail Blazers, Sacramento Kings and the Washington Wizards of the NBA (National Basketball Association).
+Notable NCAA users include the Auburn Tigers, Georgia Tech Yellow Jackets, Illinois Fighting Illini, Iowa State Cyclones, Kansas Jayhawks, Kansas State Wildcats, Maryland Terrapins, Michigan Wolverines, Missouri Tigers, Oklahoma Sooners, SMU Mustangs, Stanford Cardinal, and the Wake Forest Demon Deacons.

 - James Harden’s Hidden Athleticism and How the kBox Improves Basketball Performance